cultuurnet/uit-documentatie/content/content-management/latest/uitpas/uitpas-event_details.md

 }
 ```

-Important note: if the value of `hasTicketSales` is `true`, it is not possible to update the cardsystems of this event
+Important note: if the value of `hasTicketSales` is `true`, it is not possible to update the cardsystems for this event